heptarch/heptarch.github.io/projects.md

 from helping to develop their research, lest they "lose contact with the forefront of their field of scientific interest".

-The research-development division of labour was only one of a number of concentric layers of deployment, including systems engineering, facilities development, and operations, which you can read more about in Kelly's lecture.
+Development was only one of a number of concentric layers of deployment, including systems engineering, facilities development, and operations.
-It's clear that Bell put a tremendous amount of effort int But Bell's structural policies really only imposed boundary conditions;
+It's clear that Bell put a tremendous amount of effort into structural policy and effective divisions of labour.
+But these divisions really only imposed boundary conditions;
-inside, research evolved according to a differential equation set by the director.
+what happened within a division would be governed by differential equations set by management.
+Kelly might have seen his researchers as underlings, drones, or boffins in need of coercive instruction.
-As the transistor episode shows, Kelly saw his researchers as collaborators rather than underlings, and directed their efforts with superb managerial and technical nous.
+As the transistor episode shows, he saw them as collaborators, and directed their efforts with superb managerial and technical nous.
 He lead from the inside.

 One might be inclined to view this "institute of creative technology"